A finite Topological Type Theorem for open manifolds with Non-negative Ricci Curvature and Almost Maximal Local Rewinding Volume: Introduction

-(2) It depends on an estimate for angles of a thin triangle to exclude critical points for a distance function in Grove-Shiohama sense outside a compact set.
-However, the property of angle may be ill-behaved for manifolds with non-negative Ricci curvature, even at regular points (see \cite{CN13}).
-This suggests that the distance function $r_p$ in Theorem \ref{FiniteToplgType-Main} may contain critical points tending to infinity, which causes that Grove-Shiohama's critical point theory fails to apply.
+\item [(2)] The exclusion of critical points for a distance function in the Grove-Shiohama sense outside a compact set depends on estimating the angles of a thin triangle.
+However, the behavior of angles may not be well-behaved for manifolds with non-negative Ricci curvature, even at regular points, without assuming anything about sectional curvature (as shown by examples in \cite{CN13}).
+This implies that the distance function $r_p$ in Theorem \ref{FiniteToplgType-Main} may have critical points that tend to infinity, which prevents the application of Grove-Shiohama's critical point theory. \end{itemize}

 \end{remark}